qwaneu/qwaneu.github.io/_drafts/tdd-act-stupid-in-implementation.md

 ---
 layout: post
-title: "TDD Heuristics: Act stupid in implementation"
+title: "TDD Heuristics: Act Stupid in Implementation"
 tags:
   - test driven development
   - feedback
   - eXtreme Programming
 author: Marc Evers, Willem van den Ende, Rob Westgeest
-image:
+image: /attachments/blogposts/2021/tdd/act-stupid.jpg
 ---

 When we have written a failing test, we try to make it work in the simplest